 The following nets are held on the QuadNet Array:

 The Young Operators Digital Voice Net happens every Sunday night at 7:00 PM US eastern time (23:00 UTC DST; 00:00 UTC standard).
 Net control will be Danielle KE8JNU (9 years old).
 This net is geared toward topics of interest for school age young people, either licensed or 3rd party with a licensed operator present.
 But even though this is focused on younger operators, all are welcome to participate.
 The goal is to enhance discussion of ideas while fostering the development of operating principles and techniques for young people.

-The D-STAR Users net run by Jeff VE6DV happens every Saturday at 6:00 PM US mountain time (22:00 UTC DST; 23:00 UTC standard).
+The Multi Mode Digital Voice Net run by Jeff VE6DV happens every Saturday at 4:00 PM US mountain time (22:00 UTC DST; 23:00 UTC standard).
 If you can't make it to the net live, you can catch a recording of the previous weeks net at Soundcloud.
 If you are a Facebook user, check out the D-STAR Users group and join in on the discussion there.